Up to eleven: Original scene from This Is Spinal Tap

-The phrase was coined in a scene from the 1984 mockumentary/rockumentary This Is Spinal Tap by the character Nigel Tufnel, played by Christopher Guest.
+The phrase was coined in a scene from the 1984 rock mockumentary This Is Spinal Tap by the character Nigel Tufnel, played by Christopher Guest.
 In this scene, Nigel gives the rockumentary's director, Marty DiBergi, played by Rob Reiner, a tour of his stage equipment.
 While Nigel is showing Marty his Marshall guitar amplifiers, he points out a selection whose control knobs all have a highest setting of eleven, unlike standard amplifiers whose volume settings are typically numbered from 0 to 10.
 Believing that this numbering increases the highest volume of the amp, he explains, "It's one louder, isn't it?"
-When Marty asks why not simply make the 10 setting louder, Nigel hesitates before responding, "These go to eleven."
+When Marty asks why not simply make the 10 setting louder, Nigel hesitates before responding: "These go to eleven."

-Other instances

 Prior examples

-The use of "11" as a maximum pre-dates This Is Spinal Tap by almost forty years.
+The use of 11 as a maximum pre-dates This Is Spinal Tap by almost 40 years.
 In 1947, the Baldwin Locomotive Works and the Chesapeake and Ohio Railway introduced the Chesapeake and Ohio class M-1 steam turbine locomotive.
 The locomotive's throttle included eleven settings, ranging from one (idling) to eleven (full speed).
 The locomotive's cruising speed was 70. mph, at which point the throttle was on "seven".
 During a trial run with a reporter from Popular Mechanics aboard, a C&O engineer expressed his dissatisfaction with a local speed limit of 75 mph, noting that he would "Sure like to be able to pull it back to eleven!"

 Gibson Les Paul guitars with low-impedance pickups were outfitted with special controls designed by Les Paul himself.
-Controls included a "Decade Switch" that went up to 11.
+Controls included a "Decade" switch that went up to 11.